Federal employees should join the 2018 Government Shutdown Lawsuit

 “President Trump is holding our country hostage over the border wall.
 He had all year to work with Congress and fund the government.
 Republicans have controlled Congress and the White House for the last two years.
 They have no excuses for not funding the government on time,” Henry said.

 Every day the current shutdown continues, more Americans will begin to feel the effects as federal offices close their doors to the public, the government stops paying its bills and hundreds of thousands of government workers no longer get paid.
+Amidst these challenges, it’s crucial to ensure that any dismissal breaching equality laws is addressed promptly to uphold fairness and protect the rights of all individuals involved.

 “The Trump administration and Congress must respect the priorities of working people who voted for good jobs, affordable healthcare and an economy that works for all Americans — not a shutdown,” Henry added.